Postdoctoral Researcher in Political Science,

 In particular, if you are a student looking to apply for post-graduate studies, I am happy to offer advice and (a reasonable amount of) feedback.
 Emails from individuals from backgrounds that are underrepresented in academia are especially welcome.

-The causes of freedom, peace, human rights and democracy in Eastern Europe are particularly close to my heart.
-Please consider making a donation to promote these aims in Ukraine or in Belarus.
+The causes of human rights, self-determination and democracy in Eastern Europe are particularly close to my heart.
+Please consider making a donation towards these aims in Ukraine or in Belarus.